TheExGenesis/TheExGeneisis/about.md

 layout: default
 title: About
 ---
-# About page
+# About me

-This page tells you a little bit about me.
+My name is Francisco Carvalho and I'm from Lisbon, Portugal.

+Currently a Computer Science Master's student, working on the alignment problem.